- 5 Git Tips

 - Git Workflow discuss an ideal workflow which would be possible once everything has been moved to Git.

-- Git commands show some basic usage with Git
+- Git Tips show some basic usage with Git

 - Git and SVN combined workflow details the workflow behind Git and SVN integration